CAPE CLEAR BIRD OBSERVATORY

 We offer hugely popular Wildlife Courses, running a variety of events ranging from Beginners Birding to Seabirds and Migration.
 These have proved to be very popular and tend to book out early.

-Our next course "From Seabirds to Songbirds" led by Dick Coombes (BirdWatch Ireland) will run from 8th-12th of September 2014.
-Please check out the latest copy of Wings for more details or call us on 01 2819878.
+Our next course "From Seabirds to Songbirds" led by Dick Coombes (BirdWatch Ireland) will run from 7th-11th of September 2015.
+Please click here for more details or call us on 01 2819878.